jgm/skylighting/skylighting/README.md

 A Haskell syntax highlighting library with tokenizers derived from KDE XML syntax highlighting descriptions.

-A command-line highlighter, `skylighting`, is also provided.
+A command-line highlighter program, `skylighting`, is also provided.

 This project is divided up into two packages: